 Research Assistant (Social Science Research Professional 1)

-The Freeman Spogli Institute for International Studies (FSI) is Stanford University's primary interdisciplinary research and teaching institute on international policy and international affairs.
-Stanford University’s Center for International Security and Cooperation (CISAC) at FSI is one of the nation’s leading interdisciplinary, university-based research and training centers addressing critical international security issues.
+Stanford University’s Center for International Security and Cooperation (CISAC) is one of the nation’s leading interdisciplinary, university-based research and training centers addressing critical international security issues.
 The Center draws on scholars from a range of disciplines, integrating political, regional, and scientific expertise in international affairs, and applying this expertise to policy-relevant solutions.

-This is a 100% FTE fixed-term, benefits-eligible position.
-The term concludes two years from the start date, and may be extended based on program need and funding availability.
+This is a fixed-term position.
+The position will begin summer of 2021 and the term concludes August 31, 2022, and may be extended based on programmatic need and funding availability.

 In this role, you will:

 - Plan and perform research tasks requiring initiative and judgment by applying basic knowledge and understanding of scientific theory when precedents do not provide specific guidance.
 General instruction provided by the supervisor as needed.
 May interpret study results in collaboration with supervisor or PI.